Onurion/CurriculumDroneRacing/README.md

 # Citation

-This paper is currently under review IEEE Robotics and Automation Letters
+This paper is currently under review

 # License